-A. GENERAL TRACKING TIPS
+I. GENERAL TRACKING TIPS

-1. Credit Allocation Letter Date:
+A. Credit Allocation Letter

-The Credit Allocation Letter ("CAL") is the document that indicates a reservation of tax credits for approved productions.
+The Credit Allocation Letter (CAL) is the document that indicates a reservation of tax credits for approved productions.
 Expenses incurred, whether paid or not, prior to the issuance of the CAL are not qualified expenditures.
-However, qualified items which require full or partial payment (insurance premiums, completion bonds, office rent) prior to the issuance of the CAL may be prorated.
+However, qualified items which required full or partial payment (such as insurance premiums, completion bods, office rental prior to the issuance of the CAL) MAY be prorated.
+See Soundstage Filming Tax Credit Program Guidelines and FAQs on the CFC website for more details.